Orders API

 Line items, line item modifiers, taxes, and discounts can all be defined as catalog objects.
 The Orders API reaches its full range of capabilities when orders are built using Square Catalog objects.

-Key advantages to using catalog items include:
+Key advantages to using catalog item variations and other catalog objects include:

 • Orders that reference catalog IDs for taxes and discounts are automatically calculated and applied to these price modifiers.